 Can you really trust David Lynch and Transcendental Meditation?

-But David Lynch’s own story doesn’t inspire confidence in TM, either.
-The Hollywood director paid $1million to attend a “Millionaire’s Enlightenment Course” in 2003 along with other one-percenters.
+But David Lynch’s own story doesn’t inspire confidence in TM.
+The Hollywood director paid $1million to attend a “Millionaire’s Enlightenment Course” in 2003 along with other one-percenters .
 Not a lot of money for a Hollywood director.
-But an impossible sum for most vets.
+But an impossible sum for most veterans.

-It’s not been easy bringing TM to the people who actually need it (people who are not celebrities; people who actually know what “’the struggle is real” should mean).
+It’s not been easy bringing TM to the people who actually need it.
 When you don’t have a million bucks, some “gurus” won’t listen to you.

 It’s cost the taxpayer millions of dollars to bring TM to vets.